 In the morning…

 “Your skin goes into repair mode at night, working extra hard to fix damage and boost regeneration,” says Dr. Gohara.
-“So your night moisturizer should be filled with all of the things your body naturally produces and can use more of, like hyaluronic acid, lipids, and proteins.”
-You can also tiptoe into the retinol game by using an anti-aging night cream, which has a “watered-down” dose of retinoids that tend to be gentler, especially on sensitive skin.
+“So your night moisturizer should be filled with all the things your body naturally produces and can use more of, like hyaluronic acid, lipids, and proteins.”
+You can also tiptoe into the retinol game by using an anti-aging night cream, which has a “watered-down” dose of retinoids that tends to be gentler, especially on sensitive skin.

 Step 7: Retinol